bsmith89/blog/content/Misc./instructor-survival.md

-Survival analysis is focused on time-to-event data, for example time from birth until death, but also time to failure of engineered systems, or, in this case, time from instructor certification to first teaching a workshop.
+Survival analysis is focused on time-to-event data, for example time from birth until death, but also time to failure of engineered systems, or in this case, time from instructor certification to first teaching a workshop.
 The language is somewhat morbid, but helps with talking precisely about models that can easily be applied to a variety of data,